-The transportation system serving the study area is designated as rural and functions at a much lesser capacity than an urbanized area.
-This is because the rural road system has a limited ability to support large traffic volumes since it is intended to serve the comparatively low traffic volumes generated by a smaller and more dispersed population than urbanized areas.

-The road and highway system serving the study area includes an interstate highway, numbered state highways, county and local roads.
-An examination of the traffic volumes, access points, and conditions of the street network is an integral part of understanding the issues and opportunities that may exist within a community and to formulate goals and strategies relative to transportation improvements.
+The transportation system serving the community is designated as rural and functions at a much lesser capacity than an urbanized area.
+This is because the rural road system has a limited ability to support large traffic volumes since it is intended to serve comparatively low traffic volumes generated by a smaller and more dispersed population than urbanized areas.
+The road and highway system includes an interstate highway, numbered state highways, county and local roads.
+An examination of the traffic volumes, access points and conditions of the street network is an integral part of understanding the issues and opportunities that may exist within a community and to formulate goals and strategies relative to transportation improvements.
 One method of evaluating the existing transportation system is to determine how well each street serves its purpose, intended or otherwise.
 Streets are generally classified by the function they serve.
-This is known as "Functional Classification".
-This classification is generally broken into the following classifications:
+This is known as "Functional Classification" and is generally broken into the following classifications: State Trunkline/Major Arterial, County Primary/Minor Arterial, Major Streets/Collectors and Local Streets.

-- State Trunkline/Major Arterial

-- County Primary/Minor Arterial

-- Major Streets/Collectors

-- Local Streets